verdict-project/verdict-project.github.io/documentation/supported_queries/index.md

 [limit n;]
 ```

-Find more details on the supported expressions below.
+Find more details on the supported statements below.

 ## **Analyzing data: aggregate functions**